Four species that call Aruba home

 Untitled design (9)

-Green turtle - Chelonia Mydas - Green Turtle
+Green turtle - Chelonia mydas - Turtuga blanco

 Green Turtles

-Green turtles are the most abundant species worldwide, which is also the case for Aruba.
-Juveniles and sub-adults are found year-round in our waters.
+Green turtles are red-listed as endangered species.
+However, in Aruba, juveniles and sub-adults are found year-round in our waters.
 Their diet primarily consists of seagrass and algae, which leads to green subcutaneous fat observable on their underside, from which they got their name.
 While their exact migration routes throughout their lifespan is not known, tracking info shows that they generally stay in Caribbean waters.

 Photo by Albi Valdez © Albi Valdez